Trishala13/Game-Implementaion/README.md

 1. Install Turbo C++.
 See [this](http://turboc7.blogspot.in/2011/11/run-full-screen-turbo-c-in-windows-78.html) for more details.

 ## Usage
-1. Download all the header files to Include folder in the TC folder.
+1.Download all the header files to Include folder in the TC folder.

 2.Download all the text,binary files and Project.cpp to the bin folder in the TC folder.